IGinX-THU/IGinX/docs/quickStarts/IginXByDocker-EnglishVersion.md

 docker.io/apache/iotdb:0.11.4
 ```

-Considering that IginX and IoTDB communicated through the network before, it is necessary to establish a Docker network to allow them to be interconnected through the network.
+Considering that IGinX and IoTDB communicated through the network before, it is necessary to establish a Docker network to allow them to be interconnected through the network.
 Here we create a bridge network called iot:

 ```shell
 $ docker network create -d bridge iot